omaralabed1/VC-Funding-Analysis/README.md

 # 📊 Startup Funding Analysis

 ## 📌 Overview
-This project explores **venture capital funding trends** across industries, countries, and time periods.
-By analyzing a dataset of startup investments, we uncover key insights into where and how funding has evolved over time.
+This project was driven by **curiosity and a deep interest** in understanding how **venture capital funding** flows across different industries, countries, and time periods.
+By analyzing a dataset of startup investments, I aimed to uncover key insights into funding trends, major investment shifts, and the factors influencing venture capital decisions.

 ## 🔍 Key Insights